zerkz/mcp/DEVELOPING.md

 Unit tests are run with `yarn test` and use the Mocha test framework.
 Tests are located in the `test` directory and are named with the pattern, `test/**/*.test.ts`.

-### Debugging
+## Debugging
 > [!NOTE]
-> This section assumes you are using Visual Studio Code.
+> This section assumes you're using Visual Studio Code (VS Code).

-You can use the vscode debugger along with the MCP inspector CLI to step through code in tools:
+You can use the VS Code debugger with the MCP Inspector CLI to step through the code of your MCP tools:

-1. Make a change in a tool file
+1. Make a change in a tool file.
-2. Set a breakpoint
+2. Set a breakpoint.
-3. Build the local server: `yarn compile`
+3. Build the local MCP server: `yarn compile`.
-4. Call the tool via the MCP inspector CLI
+4. Call the tool using the MCP Inspector CLI.
-5. In vscode debugger, select the `Attach to Debug Hook Process` launch config and start debugging.
+5. In the VS Code debugger, select the `Attach to Debug Hook Process` launch config and start debugging.

+Here's an example of calling the `sf-query-org` tool:

 ```shell
 MCP_SERVER_REQUEST_TIMEOUT=120000 mcp-inspector --cli node --inspect-brk bin/run.js -o DEFAULT_TARGET_ORG --no-telemetry --method tools/call \